 The three waiting days for sickness absence will not apply to a second period of illness linked to the first absence where such periods of absence would be linked for SSP purposes.

-A claim for benefit should be made as soon as soon as possible to the Racing Industry Accident Benefit Scheme (RIABS) within three months of the accident.
+A claim for benefit should be made as soon as possible to the Racing Industry Accident Benefit Scheme (RIABS) within three months of the accident.
 The scheme does not cover race riding accidents or accidents which occur whilst on or travelling to and from a racecourse when engaged to ride (in this instance refer to the Professional Riders Insurance Scheme (PRIS) tel.
-01635 869700 e-mail firstname.lastname@example.org).
+01935 891974 email@example.com (PRIS contact details updated 1st December 2017)).

-(19.1) Paid full or part-time stable staff of licensed and permitted trainers who are aged between 16 and 65 years and registered with the British Horseracing Authority will have deducted £2.37 from their net wage per week of employment as a contribution to RIABS.
+(17.1) Paid full or part-time racing staff of licensed and permitted trainers who are aged between 16 and 65 years and registered with the British Horseracing Authority will have deducted £3.50 from their net wage per week of employment as a contribution to RIABS.
 For trainees at the BRS or the NRC who were pre-employed by a trainer, the trainer will pay both the trainer’s and employee’s RIABS premium whilst the employee is attending the BRS or NRC.

-(19.4) In the event of death, partial disability or being permanently and totally disabled (from working in a stable or any other occupation), the benefits as set out in the RIABS scale of benefits will be paid up to £154,500.
+(17.3) In the event of death, partial disability or being permanently and totally disabled (from working in racing or any other occupation), the benefits as set out in the RIABS scale of benefits will be paid up to £154,500.
 The cover is extended to include dental expenses to a limit of £5,000.00 arising out of accidental injury to sound, natural teeth as a direct consequence of duties involving horses.